 OTD fieldwork provides students the opportunity to put their classroom knowledge into practice.

-In the fieldwork component of the program, students are provided the opportunity to put their classroom knowledge into practice.
-This includes opportunities to apply theoretical and scientific principles with real clients in the context of authentic practice environments, the ability to demonstrate competencies in client occupational performance needs, the development and implementation of intervention strategies and techniques to support client’s occupational participation, and the opportunity for innovation, advocacy, and leadership development working with individuals, communities, and populations.
+The fieldwork component of our program provides students with the opportunity to apply their classroom learning in real-world scenarios.
+This entails the practical application of theoretical and scientific principles when working with actual clients in authentic practice settings.
+It requires students to demonstrate their competency in addressing clients’ occupational performance needs, formulate and implement intervention strategies, and foster innovation, advocacy, and leadership while engaging with individuals, communities, and populations.

-Please fill out the form to connect with Dr. Rachelle Murphy, Assistant Professor and OTD Academic Fieldwork Coordinator or email Dr. Murphy directly at email@example.com.
+Please fill out the form to connect with Vikas Sharma, Program Director, Occupational Therapy Doctorate or email Sharma directly at Vikas_Sharma@kgi.edu.

 Online Form – Become OTD Fieldwork Site or Educator

 You're Invited to Join KGI for our In-Person Visit Day!
 April 5 | 9 a.m. - 2 p.m.
 PST.
 REGISTER TODAY.